 For starters, one of the doors was broken beyond repair.
 It appeared that someone had even tried gluing them back together at one point, but the break was clean and lengthwise down the door.
 Really, no good way to salvage it.

 The only thing to do was to make new ones.
 I simply used the original wood door as my pattern and outlined it using my carpenter pencil.
 I used the straight edge of 2 sides of the board and then cut the other two with my Ryobi Circular Saw.
 It made a clean straight line.
 My Makita rotary sander was used to smooth out the edges and get it ready for paint.

 Because the original doors had ornate detailing, I decided to remove the molding on the drawers to match the new doors.
 With a paint scraper and hammer, I managed to get most of it off of the drawer facing.
 It wasn’t smooth at all, but I was able to smooth it down using my hand sander.
 And yes, I realize that I should have used a wood chisel.
-I was lazy and grabbed the first sharp looking tool I could find.
-Ha!
+I was lazy and grabbed the first sharp-looking tool I could find.

-Choosing A Design For The Green Goddess
+Choosing A Paint Design